razshare/catpaw/docs/Command.md

 # Command

-You can create and run console commands using `CommandInterface::run()`.
+You can create and run console commands using `CommandInterface::register()`.